threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/custom_actions.md

 ActionStatus.success
 ```

 You can wrap the new `DoNothing` action in a Wheelchair Replicant function such as `replicant.do_nothing()`.
 This is totally optional, though.
-If you wish to do this, create a custom subclass of Replicant and add your function:
+If you wish to do this, create a custom subclass of `WheelchairReplicant` and add your function:

 ```python
 from typing import List